divs1210/streamer/README.md

 ## What

-threading macro for transducers / transducers reimagined as streams
+threading macro(s) for transducers / transducers reimagined as streams

 ## Usage